Jobs and Economy

 Creating long-term job growth in Michigan is my top priority in Congress. - Tim

-Developed with feedback from Main Street businesses and employees across Michigan’s 7th District, I’ve introduced H.R.
-4936, the Main Street Jobs and Opportunity Act, to support new jobs by reducing regulatory burdens on small businesses and encouraging them to innovate, expand, and create more job opportunities in their community.
-You may learn more about my legislation here.
+Congress can support new jobs by reducing regulatory burdens on small businesses and encouraging them to innovate, expand, and create more job opportunities in their community.
+Taking the following practical steps will help us create long-term economic growth:

 Reduce Tax Burden

 In the 115th Congress, I voted to overhaul our broken tax code and pass H.R.
 1, the Tax Cuts and Jobs Act, which was signed into law by President Trump.
 The sweeping tax reform legislation was the first major overhaul of the tax code in more than 30 years and delivers historic tax relief for workers, families and job creators in Michigan.
 This reform puts more money into the pockets of hard-working families, creates more jobs at higher wages, and gets our economy growing again.
 Under the new tax code, the typical family of four earning the median family income of $73,000 receives a tax cut of $2,059.
 Click here to watch my remarks on the House floor in support of H.R.
 1, and visit my tax reform page to learn more about how this law allows people to keep more of their hard-earned money while advancing economic growth and opportunity.

 Expand Education and Workforce Development Opportunities